Residential Customers

 Residential customers on the RG rate can see how the rate adjustment would affect your bill based on your past energy use and get ideas for how you can reduce your bill by changing when you use the most electricity.

-The demand charge is assessed based on Santee Cooper’s typical system peak, which is a defined three-hour window when customers typically require the most electricity to meet their needs.
+The peak charge is assessed based on Santee Cooper’s typical system peak, which is a defined three-hour window when customers typically require the most electricity to meet their needs.
+In other words, that's when demand peaks.
 These peaks occur in the late afternoon/early evening on a hot summer day or in the early morning on a cold winter day.

 Peaks happen when people want the most from their heating or cooling systems and are the most active in their homes – adjusting thermostats for maximum comfort, doing laundry, and running any number of other large electric appliances.